 Rail/road interface sites

-Prior to the Great Heck accident, industry concerns over the risk posed to the railway by road vehicles were focused mainly on level crossings.
+Rail and road also meet at sites other than level crossings.
+Industry concerns over the risk posed to the railway by road vehicles were focused mainly on level crossings.
 According to the Rail Safety and Standards Board Safety Risk Model, this represented around 80% of the rail/road interface risk.
-Following Great Heck, other rail/road risk sites have received increased attention.

-The Department for Transport (DfT) produced a publication 'Managing the accidental obstruction of the railway by road vehicles' in February 2003.
+The Department for Transport (DfT) published "Managing the accidental obstruction of the railway by road vehicles" in September 2003.
 Various bodies, including the Health and Safety Executive (HSE), contributed to this publication which details a risk ranking process to be followed at each road over rail bridge and each adjacent rail/road site.